 Search note: Using the basic search function at the top right of each page searches the entire collection.
 For example, searching for “Snelling” yields many images of Ft.
 Snelling.
 Using the “Advanced Search” function will allow you the select the exact collection you want to search.

 - Virtual Tour of the Como-Harriet Streetcar Line

 - The Restoration of PCC Streetcar No. 322 – 1992 to 2000

 - Miscellaneous Como-Harriet and Excelsior Streetcar Lines Photos

-These video clips can only be viewed using the Quicktime viewer which can be downloaded from Apple’s web site.
+The older video clips below can only be viewed using software supporting the Quicktime format.